TEDxShenzhen/TEDxShenzhen.github.io/index.md

 ### Registration

-REgister and see attendee list at <https://yoopay.cn/event/79942064> or below.
+Register and see attendee list at <https://yoopay.cn/event/79942064> or below.

 Attention: date, venue can be changed.
 Please keep electronic ticket as future registration may be not free.